loading spinner

 How to Rebuild Your Life After Losing Everything

 Losing everything doesn’t just mean your home, your job, or your relationship.
-It can feel like you’ve lost your sense of identity, your will to move forward, and sometimes even your hope.
+It means losing your sense of identity, your will to move forward, and worst of all your hope.
 I’ve been there.
-I know what it’s like to wake up with a heavy chest and wonder if anything will ever feel normal again.
+I know what it’s like to wake up with a chest so heavy it feels like the air is running out, wondering if "normal" is even an option anymore.

 Upgrades You’ll Gain From This Blog: